-This homemade asiago bagel recipe Is an excellent Panera copycat for their signature Asiago Cheese Bagels.
+These homemade asiago bagel recipe is an excellent Panera copycat for their signature Asiago Bagels.

 A long, slow rise gives them a lovely chewy texture, and as far as I’m concerned, these homemade bagels are better than Panera’s.
 Way better.